sobaba-12/sim_and_scat/content/intro.md

 ![](./images/thebebinder.png)

 Selecting the "Interact" button will open a Jupyter Notebook version of the page running on the [MyBinder](https://mybinder.org) resource in a new tab.
-The "Thebelab" button will make the code blocks in the webpage interactive, they can be run, edited, and re-run.
+The "Thebelab" button will make the code blocks in the webpage interactive, such that they can be run, edited, and re-run.
-The Thebelab integration is still in beta and therefore will not work perfectly every time (it is known not to work for the pylj examples towards the end).
+The Thebelab integration is still in *beta* and therefore will not work perfectly every time (it is known not to work for the pylj examples).
 When the Thebelab integration fails, please use the Interact button.

 If you would prefer to run the resource locally, details of how this can be achieved can be found [here](https://github.com/pythoninchemistry/sim_and_scat/blob/master/content/local.md).

 ## Code (in)efficiency

-Please be aware that the Python code written in this tutorial has been written to prioritise understanding, above computational efficiency.
+Please be aware that the Python code in this tutorial has been written to prioritise understanding, above computational efficiency.
 Individual examples may therefore not be be the most efficient implementation of particular algorithms.
 However, we have endeavoured to provide code examples that are *authentic*, and accurately represent the relevant aspects of *real* molecular dynamics methods.